danhaywood/camel-isis-pubsubjdo/README.md

   The JPA entity is also called `PublishedEvent`.

-  The Camel route currently just writes to stdout.
+  The Camel route currently just writes the event to stdout.
+Eventually this will be changed to call a SOAP web service, to whit:

 * cxf-target